karoldavid/website-optimization/README.md

 ### Questions?

-Send an email to k.zysk@zoho.com
+Please send an email to k.zysk@zoho.com